 An injury at C5 or C6 will leave the victim in control of their breathing.
 At this level, they probably won’t need a respirator.
 They’ll have some influence over the movement of their shoulders and arms but won’t have any control or sensations in their wrists, hands, or fingers.

 These injuries produce the least severe forms of quadriplegia.
 Victims will be able to breathe without a respirator and will retain near-total control over the neck, shoulders, and arms.

 In some cases, people with C7 or C8 injuries may experience weakness and loss of dexterity in the hands, wrists, and fingers.

 How Can You Get Compensation for a Quadriplegia Injury?

 If you’ve been injured in an accident that resulted from someone else’s negligence, you’re likely eligible to pursue compensation.

 Provided you can prove negligence, you stand to recover economic damages for losses like medical expenses, lost income, and diminished earning capacity, as well as non-economic damages for the impact of your injuries on your enjoyment of life.Quadriplegia can take a catastrophic toll on your life.
-Contact our law firm William G. Kolodner Personal Injury Lawyers at (410) 837-2144 to learn whether you can recover compensation for your quadriplegia injury.
+Contact our law firm WGK Personal Injury Lawyers at (410) 837-2144 to learn whether you can recover compensation for your quadriplegia injury.